-Third, more serious errors are classified as Notices of Significant Errors (NOSE).
-The FDP contains the Notice of Significant Error if applicable.
+The most serious errors are classified as Notices of Significant Errors (NOSE).
+The eFDP contains the Notice of Significant Error if applicable.
 Significant errors prevent submissions from being entered into the TRI Data Processing Center data management system or do not allow the TRI Data Processing Center to verify the authenticity of the submission.
 Invalid forms, missing pages, no chemical name or CAS number are examples of significant errors.
-These types of errors require that the reporting facility make corrections on their FDP, submit a revised Form R or Form A, or provide the TRI Data Processing Center with a brief explanation why they do not believe that it is an error.
+These types of errors could be corrected by the reporting facility on their eFDP, or the reporting facility could submit a revised Form R or Form A, or the reporting facility could provide the TRI Data Processing Center with a brief explanation why they do not believe that it is an error.
 A facility must respond to a Notice of Significant Error within 21 days of receipt.
 Failure to respond within the initial 21 day requirement could result in the issuance of a Notice of Noncompliance (NON).
-A Notice of Noncompliance is not included in a FDP and is mailed separately.
+A Notice of Noncompliance is not included in an eFDP and is mailed separately.

-In previous years, reporters would receive a NOSE for failure to certify a submission (i.e. not signing paper forms or sending in the signed certification statement for reports on disk).
-Beginning in RY2009, the TRI program will no longer send NOSE level errors for failure to certify forms.
-These will instead go directly to a Notice of Non-Compliance (see below).
-This includes any electronic submission that is not certified in the TRI-MEweb system as of July 1st, 2010 for which the user has not submitted certification via another reporting media, such as paper.
+Reporters will receive a NOSE for failure to certify a submission (i.e. not signing paper forms).
+This includes any electronic submission that is not certified in the TRI-MEweb system as of July 1st, 2012 for which the user has not submitted certification via another reporting media, such as paper.